-Following the success of the last five years’ conferences, the Financial Institutions Center of the Wharton School of the University of Pennsylvania, in collaboration with the Brevan Howard Centre for Financial Analysis, is organizing the sixth conference on “Liquidity and Financial Fragility”.
-The conference will take place on the University of Pennsylvania Campus (Philadelphia PA) starting on the morning of Friday, October 13, 2017 and ending in the afternoon of Saturday October 14, 2017.
+Following the success of the last six years’ conferences, we are organizing the seventh conference on “Liquidity and Financial Fragility.”
+The conference will take place at the Wharton School of the University of Pennsylvania (Philadelphia PA) starting on the morning of Friday, October 12, 2018 and ending in the afternoon of Saturday October 13, 2018.
 There will also be a reception and dinner on Friday evening.
 Details of last years’ programs are available in the Conference website: http://www.whartonliquidity.org/ We plan to follow a similar format this year.

 We invite submissions of empirical and theoretical papers in various fields of economics and finance that touch upon the broad theme of Liquidity and Financial Fragility.
 Topics of interest include, but are not limited to: